 These results are sent as soon as possible to the Graduate School and the Office of the Vice Provost for Faculty and Academic Affairs and the department which has supported the candidate by sending a memo of intent to hire.

-The Appeal Exam is available to TEPAIC candidates who receive an "NC4" on their 15-minute oral interview.
+The Appeal Exam is available to TEPAIC candidates who take the on-campus quarterly TEPAIC exams and who receive an "NC4" on their 15-minute oral interview.
 The registration process to take the Appeal Exam will begin 24 hours after the TEPAIC oral interviews are completed.
 Students must come to Memorial Hall 315 to choose their 30-minute appointment time and receive a description of the Appeal Exam.
 The Appeal Exams will be given as soon as possible after the 15-minute TEPAIC oral interviews and will continue until all students have been tested.

 The Appeal Exam provides candidates who score NC4 (borderline fail) with a second opportunity to demonstrate their English skills.
 Students who feel that their performance in the initial TEPAIC oral interview did not accurately reflect their readiness to use English to carry out the duties of an AI may register to take a teaching performance exam.